mailpile/Mailpile/README.md

-# mailpile.py! #
+# Welcome to Mailpile! #

-This is Mailpile!

-Mailpile wants to be an free-as-in-freedom personal e-mail searching and indexing tool, largely inspired by Google's popular free e-mail service.

-It wants to be eventually become a fast and functional back-end for awesome personal mail clients.
-Probably webmail!
+Mailpile is a free-as-in-freedom personal e-mail searching and indexing tool, largely inspired by Google's popular free e-mail service.
+It wants to be eventually become a fast and flexible back-end for awesome personal mail clients, probably webmail.

 ## Requirements ##